Deutsche Wertungszahl: The development coefficient

-For the acceleration factor a it is claimed: It cannot be higher than 1 or lower than 0.5.
-Furthermore, it is only calculated if the player is less than 20 years old and has achieved more points than expected.
+The factor $a$ is furthermore defined as $1 \geq a \geq 0.5$.
+Additionally, it is only calculated if the player is less than 20 years old and has achieved more points than expected.
 The acceleration factor a is 1 if that is not the case.
 The acceleration factor helps young players to improve their DWZs more quickly.

-The braking value B is only calculated for players with a DWZ of under 1300 points and only if the achieved points are less or equal to the expected ones, else the braking value is zero.
+The braking value B is only calculated for players with a DWZ of under 1300 points and only if the achieved points are less or equal to the expected ones, else the braking value is 0.
 The braking value makes the DWZ of poor players decrease not so rapidly.